UKHSA-Internal/pre-entry-tb-screening-app/core-services/clinic-service/README.md

 Now you can invoke the function as before, but this time the function will be executed locally.
 Now you can develop your function locally, invoke it, and see the results immediately without having to re-deploy.

 When you are done developing, don't forget to run `serverless deploy` to deploy the function to the cloud.

+## Swagger Docs

+After starting the service, go to http://localhost:3004/dev/swagger to view the Swagger Docs.
+These docs will be automatically updated after changes to endpoints.